 Arlene Sharp is a contemporary painter living and working in London.
 In 2023, she graduated with a BA (Hons) Painting from the University for the Creative Arts.
 Arlene draws inspiration from the natural world, exploring how to express it through space, form, colour and light.
-Walking in her local woodland, which provides a constant source of inspiration, as well as travelling further afield, Arlene gathers visual information through sketching, photography and note-taking.
-Working in acrylics, inks, painted collage and mixed media, her paintings evoke a sense of place and reflect her personal experience within the landscape.
+Working in acrylics and mixed media, her paintings evoke a sense of place and reflect her personal experience within the landscape.

 2025 Harrow Open Studios The Trilogy exhibition